reingart/pyfpdf/docs/Templates.md

     * default: "helvetica"
 * __size__: the size property of the element (float value)
     * for text, the font size (in points!)
-    * for line and rect, the line width
+    * for line, box, and ellipse, the line width
     * for the barcode types, the width of one bar
     * _optional_
     * default: 10 for text, 2 for 'BC', 1.5 for 'C39'